Open-Markets-Initiative/latency-lab/README.md

 As modern computing architectures have increased in complexity, latency and benchmarking have increasingly become more and more non-deterministic.
 Fortunately, networked application throughput can be measured scientifically by matching outbound response events to inbound trigger events.
 Automated analysis can quickly find outliers and can be used to systematically tune the components of a trading platform.
 Provided a standard packet capture, this latency lab provides components to quickly create custom tools for accurate benchmarking and verification.

 # Examples
-Single run latency html report with javascript google chart:
+Single run latency html report with javascript chart:

 https://rawgit.com/Open-Markets-Initiative/latency-lab/master/example/outputs/latency.html